Half Moon Island

 Home to Antarctic birds and seals, and haven for polar research scientists.

-Half Moon Island is rugged and rocky and lies just off the Bergas Peninsula in the South Shetland Islands.
+Half Moon Island is rugged and rocky and lies just off the Bergas Peninsula in the South Shetland Islands and it is a very popular spot as the either the first or last landing on an Antarctic Peninsula cruise.
 One side of Half Moon Island has steep, scree-covered slopes and cliffs down to the water, an ideal home to many Antarctic sea birds.
 The other parts of the island are characterized by pebble and boulder beaches leading to shallower slopes.

 Visitor numbers are strictly controlled to ensure that the resident terns, gulls, and penguins aren’t disturbed, especially during their breeding seasons.

 Your landing site is a cobbled beach where the remains of a whaling dory (a type of shallow, planked boat) can be seen.

 As well as penguin colonies close to the shore, your Antarctic exploration guides will show you the Half Moon Island chinstrap penguin nesting sites near a navigation tower at the top of the hill, as well as the amazing Wilson’s Storm Petrel burrows that have been dug into the scree slopes here.
 Half Moon has also had a lone Macaroni penguin for a number of years, and others occasionally turn up here.

 Your guides will also show you the areas where you can roam freely, always keeping an eye out for Fur Seals whose colors camouflage themselves against the rocks.

 Half Moon Island is also home to the Argentinian Summer Antarctic Research Station.
 You may well spot scientists undertaking important surveys and research work during your visit.